pik-piam/mrremind/README.md

-# R moinput package
+# R mrremind package

 ## Purpose and Functionality

-The R-library moinput provides useful functions and a common structure to all the input data required to run models like MAgPIE and REMIND
+The mrremind packages contains data preprocessing for the REMIND model

 ## Installation